 This is a guest post by Clive Titmuss

-A big thank you to Clive for this fantastic and informative article previously published on Classical Guitar Canada.
+Previously published on Classical Guitar Canada.
 Make sure to visit his website to see more of his work and recordings.
 All images provided by Clive Titmuss (click to enlarge).
 See image credits at end.

 The Vihuela: Part One

 The Ideal Instrument for Guitarists Interested in Early Music?

 I recently completed construction a set of four vihuelas, having made more than twenty over the last 25 years.
 After a series of concerts and speaking to the audience afterward I was surprised at the interest and questions I fielded from guitar players, rather than the usual early music lovers or lute players.
 This has been a consistent reaction and it suggested to me that the vihuela is an instrument which is ideal for the guitarist who is attracted to the Renaissance literature, but may have reservations about the complications of the lute.
 You may explore the rich Spanish vihuela literature and the wealth of Italian or Elizabethan six-course lute music because it has the same tuning.
 In some respects, such as ease of playing in higher positions, the simplicity of unison bass courses and its tuning ergonomics, it is considerably easier to deal with than the lute.